 The Hot Toddy is a substantially underrated cocktail.
-It’s a classic winter warmer that is both simple to make and deeply satisfying provided you use a good whiskey.
+The combination of water, whiskey, lemon, honey, and cinnamon is a classic winter warmer that is both simple to make and deeply satisfying — provided you use a good whiskey.

-Of course, there are more than a few ways to skin a cat or make a drink, but the basic ingredients for a Toddy are six-to-eight-oz of hot water (or sometimes tea,) a two-ounce pour of whiskey, a tablespoon of honey, a teaspoon of lemon juice, and a garnish (usually a lemon wedge but sometimes a cinnamon stick is more appropriate.)
+Of course, there are more than a few ways to make a drink, but the basic ingredients for a Toddy are six-to-eight-oz of hot water (or sometimes tea,) a two-ounce pour of whiskey, a tablespoon of honey, a teaspoon of lemon juice, and a garnish (usually a lemon wedge but sometimes a cinnamon stick is more appropriate.)

-While the drink was created in Scotland, you can use nearly any style whiskey you like, but we think drams that play well with the other core ingredients work best.
+While the drink was created in Scotland, you can use nearly any style whiskey you like. ut we think drams that play well with the other core ingredients work best.
 If you’re looking to take the chill out of the season or the steam out of a cold, here are five bottles to try in your Hot Toddy.

 Made in Scotland’s tallest stills and aged 10 years in air-dried, white oak from the Ozarks, Glenmorangie Original is one of the most versatile single malts and a go-to on our bar.
 Because of its sweet and citrus-heavy notes, this whisky jams perfectly with the lemon and honey in a Toddy.